 - All transfers

-Our two- or three-cabin boat has teak and cane paneling, antique furnishings, local accents, and a dining lounge with panoramic views.
-You'll sail along placid, mirror-like lagoons, fringed by palms and resplendent with birds and wildlife, and watch local fishermen cast their nets or women wade in the clear waters, fishing in their bare feet.
+Our two- or three-cabin boat has teak and cane paneling, antique furnishings, local accents, and a lounge with panoramic views.
+You'll sail along placid lagoons fringed by palms, and watch local fishermen cast their nets.
 This afternoon, we'll find a suitable place to anchor, enjoying this unique scenery while we eat lunch.

 Later, we'll enjoy a special Welcome Dinner onboard.

 We cruise on our houseboat all day today.
 Relax on board and observe the everyday lives of the villagers along the river and canals.
-At various stops along the way, we’ll go ashore to meet local people—and maybe partake in a cup of famous Southern Indian “Meter High Tea.”
-You can also try your hand at fishing as we cruise along.
+At various stops, we’ll go ashore to meet some of them.

-After breakfast this morning, we’ll explore Cochin city proper.
-We’ll see remnants of the melting pot culture that emerged here as a result of the spice trade in the blend of Dutch and English architecture and in the elegant cheena vala (Chinese fishing nets) for which Cochin is known.
-We’ll stroll the intensely aromatic streets of the old Jewish quarter, once the center of the spice trade and today home to spice shops that sell cardamom, ginger, turmeric, cloves, and cumin.
+After breakfast this morning, we'll explore Cochin city proper.
+We'll see remnants of the melting pot culture that emerged here as a result of the spice trade in the blend of Dutch and English architecture.
+We'll stroll the intensely aromatic streets of the old Jewish quarter, once the center of the spice trade and today home to spice shops that sell cardamom, ginger, turmeric, cloves, and cumin.
 As the scents mingle together, you may find it challenging to distinguish one from another, but the spices' magnificent colors are nonetheless a feast for the eyes.

 We'll visit the Mattancherry Palace, also known as the Dutch Palace for its tiled roof and whitewashed walls.
 But the colorful murals we'll find here—some of the best examples of Hindu temple art in India—are the main attraction.

-This part of town is also home to one of the world’s oldest Jewish populations.
-At the Pardesi Synagogue, which was founded in 1568, be sure to have a look at the ornate, hand-painted Cantonese tiles decorating the floor, and see if you can decipher the love story depicted in the images.
-Please note: If this day falls on a Saturday, the Synagogue tour will be unavailable, since the building will be closed.
+This part of town is also home to one of the world's oldest Jewish populations, as we'll see when we stop at the Paradesi Synagogue, which was founded in 1568.
+Please note: If this day falls on a Saturday, the synagogue tour will be unavailable, since the building will be closed.

 After lunch on your own, we'll enjoy a cruise of the harbor and a better look at the famous fishing nets.
 This evening, we'll gather for an included dinner at a local restaurant.

 Fly to bustling Mumbai this morning, India’s largest and most dynamic city.
 Surrounded on three sides by the Arabian Sea, Mumbai sits upon what used to be a tropical archipelago made up of seven distinct islands.
 Archaeologists surmise that these islands have been populated since at least the Stone Age.
-Today, the “City of Gold” is the hub of India’s finance, fashion and entertainment industries.
-More than half of India’s maritime cargo ships out upon Mumbai’s glittering harbor, and more films are produced annually here than in any other city in the world—hence the moniker “Bollywood.”
+Today, the city is the hub of India’s finance, fashion, and entertainment industries.
+More than half of India’s maritime cargo ships float upon Mumbai’s glittering harbor, and more films are produced annually here than in any other city in the world—hence the moniker “Bollywood.”